zmek/real-time-admissions/flow-mapping/README.md

 - patient_class - latest patient class
 - all_patient_class - patient class audit table

-Note that department names in EMAP relating to ED are the following
+Note that department names in EMAP Star relating to ED are the following
 - ED
 - "1020100166" and "1020100170" - these are both SDEC
 - "UCHT00CDU" - this is CDU